Challenge to firearms license restrictions that prohibit the possession, carrying, or use of firearms for personal protection

-Status: Petition for writ of certiorari pending before the US Supreme Court
+Status: Petition for writ of certiorari denied by the US Supreme Court on June 15, 2020

 Gould v.
 O’Leary (now Gould v.
 Morgan) is the third right-to-carry case brought by Comm2A against Massachusetts cities and towns.
 Like our earlier cases, Davis v.
 Grimes and Batty v.
 Albertelli , Gould challenges policies in Boston and Brookline that restrict the lawful possession, use, and carrying of firearms in such a way as to deny plaintiffs the ability to use or carry a firearm for personal protection.